Genusbiz/docs/developers/defining-an-app-model/user-interface/keyboard-shortcuts.md

 There are two types of keyboard shortcuts.
 1. Keyboard shortcuts defined in the App Model.
-2. Keyboard shortcuts built in as part of Genus App Platform.
+2. Keyboard shortcuts built in as part of Genus Apps.

 ## Keyboard shortcuts defined in the App Model